ali774743/AI-Projects/NLP-Agentic-AI/README.md

 ### F1 Score

-Measures balance between precision and recall.
+Measures the balance between precision and recall.

-These metrics provide insight into the model's performance on customer reviews.
+Evaluation is performed on a subset of Amazon reviews to assess model performance.

 ---

-## 💬 Example Output
+## 💬 Sample Output

 ### Sentiment Analysis